Pioneer 11: Pioneer plaque

 Pioneer 10 and 11 both carry a gold-anodized aluminum plaque in the event that either spacecraft is ever found by intelligent lifeforms from other planetary systems.
 The plaques feature the nude figures of a human male and female along with several symbols that are designed to provide information about the origin of the spacecraft.

 Commemoration

-In 1991, Pioneer 11 was honored on one of 10 United States Postage Service stamps commemorating unmanned spacecraft exploring each of the then nine planets and the Moon.
+In 1991, Pioneer 11 was honored on one of 10 United States Postage Service stamps commemorating uncrewed spacecraft exploring each of the then nine planets and the Moon.
 Pioneer 11 was the spacecraft featured with Jupiter.
 Pluto was listed as "Not yet explored".